pedohorse/lifeblood/_sources/nodes/stock/houdini/karma.rst.txt

 Parameters
 ==========

-usd file path
+:Usd file path:
-    path to the usd file to be rendered output image file path
+    path to the usd file to be rendered
+:Output image file path:
-    path where to save beauty pass skip if result already exists
+    path where to save beauty pass
+:Skip if result already exists:
     if set - if ``output image file path`` file already exists - render will be skipped

 Attributes Set